panaverse/learn-generative-ai/10_hugging_face/readme.md

 **Using Hugging Face Transformers:**

+Hugging Face Transformers is a library that provides thousands of pretrained models for machine learning tasks.
+The models can be used for different modalities, such as audio, vision, and text.

+Hugging Face Transformers is a popular open-source project.
+It's designed to make it easy to use complex models by accessing a single API.
+The models can be saved, trained, and loaded without any issues.

+Hugging Face Transformers pipelines have default models selected for different tasks and encode best practices.
+This makes it easy to get started.
+For many applications, such as text summarization and sentiment analysis, pre-trained models work well without any additional model training.

+PyTorch is the leading player in the Transformer arena on HuggingFace.
+64% of all available TensorFlow and Keras models are already available for PyTorch.

 1. **Install the library:** You can install the library using pip (`pip install transformers`).
 2. **Choose a pre-trained model:** Browse the Hugging Face model hub to find a model suitable for your desired task.
 3. **Load the model:** Use the `AutoModelForX` class, where X is the specific task (e.g., `AutoModelForSequenceClassification` for text classification).